-In my opinion, the shift in share price reflects performance, and the returning confidence farmers have in Fonterra.
+In my opinion, the shift in the unit price reflects performance, and the returning confidence investors have in Fonterra.

-Over the past 12 months the share price has increased from \$2.18 to \$4.93, both of which were the post dividend and capital return.
+As MJ mentioned earlier, over the past 12 months the unit price has increased from \$3.14 to \$5.41.

 You should have seen an announcement last week that we are moving Fonterra Co-operative Group shares onto the NZX main board.